WarzoneMC/tgm/README.md

 ## Documentation

-In order to use this plugin for its intended purpose, you must configure maps compatiable with its native gamemodes.
-To view a list of modules you may use through this plugin and its gamemodes, view our Documentation repository [here](https://github.com/WarzoneMC/Docs).
-As you develop your own fork of this plugin, we recommend forking our Docs and adding onto them as a base to keep track of your own developed features.
+This plugin takes advantage of a ``map.json`` required by every map to configure the gamemode and to document the coordinates needed by the gamemode to function.
+To learn more about the available gamemodes in the plugin, how to configure a map.json, and what features are currently offered through this file, we recommend checking out our Documentation repository located [here](https://github.com/Warzone/Docs).
+If you need any additional examples on how to format the JSON's, consider checking out our Maps repository as well located [here](https://github.com/Warzone/Maps).